doilion/doilion.github.io/_pages/about.md

 I am very fortunate to be guided by [Professor Hua Li](https://cs.hainanu.edu.cn/info/1105/1895.htm) at the School of Computer Science, Hainan University.

-You can find my CV here [Wenjie Li's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).
+You can find my CV here: [Wenjie Li's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).

 **I’m actively seeking opportunities to pursue a Master’s degree starting from Fall 2024.**